The Survival Bandit Problem: Study of the Probability of Ruin

 \subsection{Sketch and Main Ingredient of the Proof of Theorem~\ref{non_asymptotic_lower_bound_theorem}}

 The proof of the non-asymptotic bound of Theorem~\ref{non_asymptotic_lower_bound_theorem} is given in Appendix~\ref{lower_bound_proba_long_proof}.
 This proof consists of (i) derivation of an asymptotic bound given in Lemma~\ref{fundamental_lemma_proba_ruin} below, and (ii) turning it into a non-asymptotic bound by using a sub-additivity argument on the probability of ruin.
-The proof of Corollary~\ref{non_asymptotic_lower_bound_corollary} follows the same path until the sub-additivity, for which formulas differ.
-For that reason, the proof below is conducted in the general case of arm distributions in $\mathcal{F}_{[-1, 1]}^K$. \begin{lemma} Fix an arbitrary policy $\pi$ and distributions $(Q_1, \dots, Q_K)$ such that $\E_{X\sim Q_k}[X]<0$ for all $k\in[K]$.
+Please note that the proof of this lemma is conducted in the generality of distributions bounded in $[-1, 1]$ (not necessarily multinomial). \begin{lemma} Fix an arbitrary policy $\pi$ and distributions $(Q_1, \dots, Q_K)$ such that $\E_{X\sim Q_k}[X]<0$ for all $k\in[K]$.
 Then, there exists a probability vector $\beta(Q) = (\beta_1(Q), \dots, \beta_K(Q))$ such that for any distributions $(F_1, \dots, F_K)$,

-where $\Delta=\min_{i\in[K]}\E_{X\sim Q_i}[-X]>0$. \end{lemma}
+where $\Delta_Q =\min_{i\in[K]}\E_{X\sim Q_i}[-X]>0$. \end{lemma}

-\begin{proof} Let $Q = (Q_1, \dots, Q_K)$ be a vector of distributions such that $\E_{X\sim Q_k}[X]<0$ for all $k\in[K]$, and let $\Delta := \min_{i\in[K]}\E_{X\sim Q_i}[-X]>0$.
+\begin{proof} Let $Q = (Q_1, \dots, Q_K)$ be a vector of distributions such that $\E_{X\sim Q_k}[X]<0$ for all $k\in[K]$, and let $\Delta_Q := \min_{i\in[K]}\E_{X\sim Q_i}[-X]>0$.
 We denote by $N_k(\tau)$ the number of pulls of arm $k$ until $\tau(B, \pi)$, and by $n_k$ its realization.
 Denoting by $Y_k^n$ the reward of the $n$-th pull of arm $k$, let

 and $h_t$ be its realization.
 Please note that for any realization $h_t$, $\left|B+\sum_{k\in[K]}\sum_{m\in[n_k]}y_k^m\right|\leq 1$.
 We further denote by $T(Q)$ the set of ``typical'' realizations $h_t$ satisfying